Honda Magna: 1987–1988 Super Magna (1987 V42 (VF700C) Magna and 1988 V45 (VF750C) Magna)

 Various mechanical and cosmetic changes were introduced over the years, but the basic core of the Magna remained the same.
 The second generation Magna of 1987–1988 was dubbed the Super Magna by aficionados of the bike, though it was not an official Honda name.
 In 1987, the 699 cc engine produced 80 bhp @ 9,500 rpm, with torque being 46 lbft @ 7,500 rpm.
 In 1988, the Magna grew back to its original size of 748 cc.

 In countries other than the US, the Magna continued as a 750.
 The Magna V-four has endured through the first and second generations of the VF and VFR Interceptors - both come and gone by 1988.
 Like the original 750 Sabre and VF 750, this 750 Magna engine uses a 360-degree crankshaft and chain-driven double-overhead camshafts.
 Thus, the VF750C unit is technologically quite different from Honda's last V-four sport bike engine, the VFR750 Interceptor, which had gear-driven overhead cams and a 180-degree crankshaft.

 The Super's cams are also line-bored (a feature first seen in the Euro 1985 VF1000F & F-II, and 85/86 VF1000R, 1986 VF500F, 1986 VF700C Magna), which greatly reduced the premature cam wear that plagued the earlier models, together with changed oil ducts.

 The 1987 V45 Magna was available in either Candy Wave Blue or Candy Bourgogne Red (1988 dropped Blue in favor of Black).
 For 1987, the fake airbox covers were wrinkle black with a "Magna" emblem.
 The fake airbox emblem changes to "V45" for the 1988 model.

-The 1987 Super Magna had a silver, grey and black Honda "wing" tank decal, while the 1988 model had a silver "MAGNA" tank decal.
+The 1987 Super Magna had a silver, grey and black Honda "wing" tank decal on the Candy Wave Blue tanks, and a silver, black, and red decal on the Candy Bourgogne Red tanks.
+The 1988 model had a silver "MAGNA" tank decal.

 The exhaust system was now an upswept 4-into-4 set of pipes, truly unique in the cruiser world.
 Although the exhaust pipes were a beautiful sight, they were not friendly to the use of saddlebags as they were too high.
 The rear wheel was a solid aluminum disc.
 The chin fairing was unfinished black plastic for the 87, and color-matched for the 88.
 The second generation was also the first to have the lower seat height of a mere 27.8 in, more than 4 in lower than its predecessor.
 The production numbers of 1987 and 1988 Magnas have never been released by Honda.